Skip to main content

 └── ...

-Step 5 - Provider Helm
+Step 5 - Provider Helm and Helmfile

-Now we need to create .../deploy/helm and .../deploy/helm/helm_charts folders
+Now we need to create a deploy/helm folder.

-you need to create a file Chart.yaml in it
+You need to create a file Chart.yaml in it:

 apiVersion: v2